hisamafahri/archive-website-v3/README.md

 ## Developing

-Once you've cloned this project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've cloned this project and installed dependencies with `pnpm install`, start a development server:

 ```bash
 pnpm run dev